Electric moped startup Revel raises $27.6 million as it eyes new markets – TechCrunch

 Many startups in the shared industry, including Revel, talk up their focus on safety and desire to be responsible partners with cities.
 Revel’s choice of vehicle — along with a few other decisions — helps it stick to those promises.

-The company, unlike most on-demand mobility startups, does not have any gig economy workers either.
-Revel only has full-time employees, said Reig, adding that it’s decision he intends to stick with it even as his company grows.
+The company, unlike most on-demand mobility startups, does not have any gig economy workers, either.
+Revel only has full-time employees, said Reig, adding that it’s a decision he intends to stick with even as his company grows.

 “We don’t use gig economy in anything we do and I see a ton of value in that,” Reig said.
 “We need a well-trained workforce that is really committed and cares about the vehicles, because if not it’s something we’re going to be throwing out every 60 days.”

-Revel’s shared mopeds have a 3-year asset life, Reig said based on their in-house estimates.
-To ensure the mopeds last, which has become a key factor in the unit economics of shared mobility businesses, they remain on street.
+Revel’s shared mopeds have a three-year asset life, Reig said, based on their in-house estimates.
+To ensure the mopeds last, which has become a key factor in the unit economics of shared mobility businesses, they remain on the street.

 The mopeds are removed by employees for routine maintenance that occurs every four to six months.
 Otherwise, the mopeds aren’t loaded into vans by gig economy workers who make money by charging them up — a common practice with the small stand-up scooters that have inundated cities like San Diego and San Francisco.
 Instead, employees swap out the batteries on the mopeds, which have a range of about 50 miles.